-Born in Kenya and raised in Canada, Velshi graduated from Queen’s University in Canada, which bestowed an honorary Doctorate of Laws upon him in 2016.
+He has reported extensively on the global financial crisis.
+Known for his trademark exposition and explanation, Velshi appeared as a guest economics analyst on shows like “Oprah”, “The View”, and “The Daily Show with Jon Stewart” at the height of the crisis, explaining the causes of the meltdown in plain terms.
+Velshi is the author of “Gimme My Money Back” (Sterling and Ross, 2008) and co-author with CNN’s Christine Romans of “How to Speak Money” (Wiley, 2010).
+Born in Kenya and raised in Canada, Velshi graduated from Queen’s University in Canada with a degree in Religion, and was awarded an honorary Doctorate of Laws from his Alma Mater in 2016.
 Velshi splits his time between New York City and Philadelphia.
-Active in the community, Velshi serves on the Board of Trustees of the Chicago History Museum, and is a member of the Council on Foreign Relations.
-He also volunteers with New York’s Center for Urban Community Services homeless outreach program.
+Active in the community, Velshi serves on the Board of the Chicago History Museum, and is a member of the Council on Foreign Relations.
+He volunteers with the New York’s Center for Urban Community Services homeless outreach program one morning per week.